 “The tremendous work achieved by the aid and development sector should not mean we turn a blind eye to sexual exploitation and other abuses of power perpetrated predominantly against women and girls by men employed in the industry, and who agencies are largely failing to hold to account.

-"This involves having a comprehensive understanding about the various crosscutting forms of discrimination and oppression that women and girls may face, and which are exacerbated in situations of conflict and natural disasters."
+“This involves having a comprehensive understanding of the various crosscutting forms of discrimination and oppression that women and girls may face, and which are exacerbated in situations of conflict and natural disasters.”

 Rape Crisis England & Wales says: